 That gradual process of unwittingly disconnecting or taking things for granted is what leaves people vulnerable to third parties.
 Not that it’s an excuse!
 Infidelity can be highly traumatic.
 Thus authentic and deep emotional repair is required before trust or full reconnection can occur.

-Yet, once infidelity occurs, it cannot simply be excused on this basis.
-Real emotional damage has been done.
-So real repair is required before trust and reconnection can occur.
 The sense of betrayal has to be reckoned with and healed.
-Usually, in a retreat, this healing will result in positive realizations and changes that builds a much stronger foundation of shared intimacy.
+Serious emotional damage must be repaired.
+Usually, in a retreat, this healing will result in positive realizations and changes that build a much stronger foundation of shared intimacy.

 Building a Stronger Foundation

-As unfair as it might seem that one person caused a rupture, an ultimate healing needs to go beyond blame.
-In the end, after proper repair has taken place, partners come to see how they were both involved, although unconsciously, in a mutual disconnection that created vulnerability to an affair.
-And they see how they both need to operate from a new rule book to keep their relationship alive and each other feeling most in each other’s lives.
-In a retreat partners create those new agreements — conscious rules of operation as a couple that are good for both of them — that keep them feeling connected and in love.
+In the end, after proper repair of the betrayed partner has taken place, both partners need to see how they were both involved, although unconsciously, in a mutual disconnection that created vulnerability to an affair.
+And more importantly, they see how they both need to operate from a new rule book to keep their relationship alive and each other feeling most in each other’s lives.

 Couples who do not learn from history are doomed to repeat it.
 As challenging as an affair is, it can be recovered from.
 And a much more solid, secure marriage can be the result.
 One in which partners are appreciated for who they are, where they no longer trigger each other into withdrawal or upset.
 Learning how to repair infidelity will help partners grow emotionally and develop a stronger bond with each other.